Rich Chocolate Berry Mousse Cake

 Variations

-• Cake Layers: Try a different cake base, like a vanilla sponge or a carrot cake, for a twist on the flavor.
+• Cake Layers: Try a different cake base, like a vanilla sponge or a carrot cake, for a twist on the flavour.

 • Mousse Flavor: Add a hint of coffee, orange zest, or mint extract to the chocolate mousse for a fun twist.